The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I just wanted to post this somewhere, because I’ve seen this yt video earlier: The State Of User Experience In Puppet – Randall Hansen – PuppetConf 2011 and mine was not so nice till now.

-#2 Updated by Matthaus Owens over 1 year ago
+#2 Updated by Matthaus Owens almost 2 years ago

 Florian, sorry you had trouble with the installer.
 We’re constantly trying to improve it and the user’s experience.